 We've add several features to help make tracking easier.
 Tap the three vertical dots on the lower right to access the menu shown below.
 Use these as needed throughout your round.
 For example, 'Stop tracking on this hole' is useful if you prefer to stop tracking for the remainder of the hole, e.g. if you forgot to track a few shots and just want to record the score for the hole.

 Setting the clubs used once you have completed a hole

 In order to set the clubs, lie types or adjust location for each shot, tap on the blue score box and select 'Show as list' to bring up the shot list screen (below).
 You will see each of the shots made for the hole and the distances associated with them.

 The shot list on iPhone looks a bit different:

 As you can see in the pictures above, each shot prompts you to 'Set club'.
 You can also tap the + symbol to add additional shots if needed.
 Hold and drag a shot to reorder.
 Additional options are available from the three-dots menu for each shot.

 When you select a shot to set the club you will see the screen below that contains the clubs you currently have 'In Your Bag'.
 If you need to add a club, go to Preferences > Club Settings > tap the blue '+' icon in the lower right and follow the steps.

 Once you have selected a club, it will be highlighted in blue.
-Select the arrow button in the bottom right corner and repeat this process for each shot from the hole.
+Select the arrow button in the top right corner and repeat this process for each shot from the hole.
 You can un-select by tapping the selected club.

 If you make a mistake while tracking your shots, you can edit your round using the steps here